 Is Soccer a Contact Sport?
-Everything You Need to Know
+A Full Guide

 Is soccer a contact sport?
-The simple answer is yes it is and you know that contact is part of the game if you are a player yourself, beginner, youth, or professional, but if you are a new fan or a neutral sports fan, you may not think of soccer as a contact sport.
+The simple answer is yes, it is, and you know that contact is part of the game if you are a player yourself, beginner, youth, or professional.
+However, if you are a new fan or a neutral sports fan, you may not think of soccer as a contact sport.

-The beautiful game is the most popular sport in the world because it is so simple to play and requires hardly any equipment and protective gear.
-Unlike other sports, such as hockey and American football, soccer players do not wear that much protective gear besides shin guards.
+Soccer is the most popular sport in the world because it is easy to play and requires little training equipment or protective gear.
+Unlike other sports, such as hockey and American football, soccer players do not wear as much protective gear as players in those sports.

-For this reason neutral fans may not think there is a lot of physical contact since the game is dictated by the actions of a single soccer ball and since a lot of players are known for faking injuries and diving.
-However, real fans know that soccer players can put their bodies on the line in order to give their team an advantage and soccer is a contact sport.
+For this reason, neutral fans may not think there is much physical contact in soccer, since a single soccer ball dictates the game, and many players are known for faking injuries and diving.
+However, real fans know that soccer is a contact sport and that players can put their bodies on the line to give their team even a slight advantage.

-In this blog, I will explain the basics that you need to know about the physical contact aspect of the game.
+In this blog, I will explain the basics of physical contact in soccer, which is part of the game.

 What is a Contact Sport?